 Doug Snedden has extensive experience in the corporate sector, having been at the helm of global outsourcing and corporate strategy group Accenture (previously named Andersen Consulting).
 He was appointed to the Chris O’Brien Lifehouse board as Chairman in February 2014.

-Eileen Hannagan has 30 years’ experience in health care, as a nurse, manager, and senior executive, Eileen Hannagan was appointed Chief Executive Officer of Chris O’Brien Lifehouse in February 2014.
+With 30 years’ experience in health care as a nurse, manager, and senior executive, Eileen Hannagan was appointed Chief Executive Officer of Chris O’Brien Lifehouse in February 2014.
 Eileen has studied commerce and health administration, and holds a Masters in Business.

 As the wife of the late Professor Chris O’Brien (AO), Gail has played an instrumental role in supporting her husband’s vision for a world-class, comprehensive cancer facility in Australia.
 Gail joined the Lifehouse board soon after Chris’ passing in 2009.

 Ian Hammond brings considerable finance expertise to his role at Chris O’Brien Lifehouse, with more than 35 years’ experience in the accounting and finance profession.
-Ian is the Chairman of the Finance Committee and joined the Lifehouse Board in 2015.
+Ian joined the Lifehouse Board in 2015.